 Konferenz: Shifting AI Controversies

-Im Auftrag des internationalen Forschungsprojekts Shaping 21st Century AI laden das Alexander von Humboldt Institut für Internet und Gesellschaft (HIIG) und das ZeMKI, Universität Bremen, in Kooperation mit der Forschungsgruppe “Politik der Digitalisierung” am Wissenschaftszentrum Berlin für Sozialforschung (WZB) zu einer internationalen Konferenz zum Thema KI-Kontroversen ein.
+Im Rahmen des internationalen Forschungsprojekts Shaping 21st Century AI laden das Alexander von Humboldt Institut für Internet und Gesellschaft (HIIG) und das ZeMKI, Universität Bremen, in Kooperation mit der Forschungsgruppe “Politik der Digitalisierung” am Wissenschaftszentrum Berlin für Sozialforschung (WZB) zu einer internationalen Konferenz zum Thema KI-Kontroversen ein.
 Die Konferenz wird in englischer Sprache abgehalten.

 Conference